emekaamadi/Dynamic_Project/README.md

   2. Bar chart representation of the calculated revenue based on these estimates.

 ### Execution: `run.py`
-- **Process Execution**: Orchestrates the entire pipeline, except for the demand estimation process which uses pre-generated data due to its lengthy duration.
+- **Process Execution**: Orchestrates the entire pipeline.
+If the demand estimation CSV file does not exist, it initiates its creation, which can take up to 10 hours.
+If the file already exists, it uses the pre-generated data, skipping the time-intensive demand estimation process.
+- **Note**: Creating the CSV file for demand estimation is a lengthy process, please be aware of this time commitment.

 <br>
 <br>